UofU-Cryosphere/snow-aso/README.md

-## ASO aerial imagery processing
+## Process aerial imagery with SfM

-Collection of scripts to process aerial imagery from the Airborne Snow Observatory (ASO) using Agisoft Metashape on CHPC.
+Collection of scripts to process aerial imagery from the Airborne Snow Observatory (ASO) using Agisoft Metashape on CHPC and produce a GeoTiff for further analysis.

 ### Agisoft